Free shipping for 2 or more items (USA)

 Why does getting out of bed feel impossible right after I lie back down?

-Right after you get back into bed, your body hasn’t “settled” yet—your clothing and bedding are still skewed and gripping.
-That’s when a grippy mattress protector grabs at hip level, the duvet twists around your knees, and a long hospital-style nightshirt quietly pins your pelvis.
-The result: your first move needs too much effort, exactly when your energy is at zero.
+Right after you get back into bed, your clothing and bedding are still skewed and gripping.
+A grippy mattress protector digs in at hip level, the duvet twists around your knees, and a long hospital-style nightshirt quietly pins your pelvis.
+Your first move needs too much effort at exactly the moment your energy is at zero.

-At 3am, the hard part isn’t strength.
-It’s friction.
+At 3am, the hard part isn't strength.
+It's friction.
 If fabric is pulling against fabric, every small movement turns into a full-body job.
-Your goal tonight is to remove the grab points, then do one connected motion to the edge and up—no wrestling, no “reset and try again” ten times.
+Your goal tonight is to remove the grab points, then do one connected motion to the edge and up.
+No wrestling.

 What's the low-effort sequence to get out of bed with fewer hard moves?